SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 ]

 ```
-In this case harvesters contribute to the increase of datasets because now ex:global contains 4 datasets instead of 3.
+In this case harvesters contribute to the increase of datasets in the catalogue network because now ex:global contains 4 datasets instead of 3.

 Observe that solely on the value of `dct:identifier` disambiguation is not thrustworthy.
 As this value is given by the publisher and the same value might be assigned by another publisher.
 The `adms:identifier` however is more trustable.
 Because the metadata assigns a scope and unless the scope (creator) is incoherent with itselves, the value is unique within that scope.

-Thus with blank nodes, harvesters need additional information to do post-processing to reach the intended result.
+Thus with blank nodes, harvesters need additional information to apply a post-processing to reach the intended result.
-The provided guidelines on `dct:identifier` and  `adms:identifier` provide that context.
+The provided guideline on sharing information via `adms:identifier` provide that reliable input to implemented a trusted merge operation.

+When using the natural aggregation power of RDF via named nodes: information that is attached in the same named node in two sources is merged to create one view.
 Unfortunately the fact that an RDF node is named with a URI does not provide any indication whether this URI (identifier) is created
 with the objective to create just a coherent RDF or with the objective to support persistent stable identificators for datasets.
 The value `http://data.europa.eu/88u/dataset/1735eaaf-afe6-4d90-af67-488c4c37b91f` is from the represenatation perspective as good as 'https://example.com/d/23213'.
 One cannot tell the difference in objective just from the representation.

-In general treating URIs as blank nodes and replacing the URIs from the datasets with catalogue specific URIs is considered bad practice.
+In general, treating named nodes (URIs) as blank nodes and replacing the URIs from the datasets with catalogue specific URIs goes against best practices in the Semantic Web community.
+This has several reasons: (a) source providers might have invested in PURIs and this ignores the whole effort, (b) the source PURI might be lost if the replacement process does not add them, so a copy of the same dataset appear and (c) the ownership of the information seems transferred.
+In the Semantic Web the PURI implicitely claims ownership of the entity it refers to.
+In this case the PURI refers to a dataset, and thus replacing the PURI seem to shift ownership.
+Which is an unwanted effect.
+These arguments are also underlying in the guideline proposal of the `dct:identifier`.
+By encouraging the owner or first publisher of the dataset to use PURIs for their datasets then this PURI can be used as named node.
+In that case, the named node in the RDF representation also corresponds to the 'main identifier'.
+And that is in line with the Semantic Web best practices.

-Thus the following should be avoided:
+Thus the following catalogue should be avoided:
 ```
 ex:cataggr a dcat:Catalog.
 ex:cataggr dcat:dataset [